 Be sure to watch the video at the bottom of the page.
 We explain which gauge wire is right for every application.
 And we’ll show you how we build cables for you.

 SGT Battery Cable:

 We generally use SAE (Society of Automotive Engineers) SGT battery cable.
-SGT designates the type of wire.
-For example ‘THHN” is probably what you have for wiring your house.
-SFT is self-extinguishing PVC insulation rated at 50 volts.
+SGT designates the type of insulation.
+(Wire is rated by several characteristics but most commonly it’s insulation type.
+For example ‘THHN” is probably what you have for the wiring in your house.
+THHN stands for “Thermoplastic High Heat-resistant Nylon-coated).
+SGT is a thermoplastic PVC (polyvinyl chloride) insulation rated at 50 volts.
 It’s typically rated for 85 or 105 degrees C.